 9. Splash Magic Campground

 Splash Magic Campground is part campground, part waterpark.
 Featuring two slides, foam pit, hot tub, heated swimming pool, and water play area, the Splash Park is the place to be!
-Then go to Splash Magic’s jumping pillow, the lake for a little fishing, bumper boats, paddle boats, playgrounds, and there’s even an outdoor movie theater.
+Don’t miss Splash Magic’s jumping pillow, the lake for a little fishing, bumper boats, paddle boats, playgrounds, and there’s even an outdoor movie theater.

 10. Sara’s Campground